AbsVolatility/cabbage/docs.md

 ### Arithmetic

-    # a + b, a - b, a * b, a / b, a ** b
+    # a + b, a - b, a * b, a / b, a ** b, a % b
-    a + b, a - b, a * b, a / b, a ^ b
+    a + b, a - b, a * b, a / b, a ^ b, a % b

 The `+` and `*` operators can also be used with strings and list.
 A string plus another string concatenates the two and returns the result.
 A string multiplied by a integer repeats the string the given number of times and concatenates the result.
 The same applies with lists.
+All other operators can only be used with numbers.

 ### Bitwise

     # a & b, a | b, a ^ b, ~a
-    a .& b, a .| b, a .^ b, ~a
+    a .& b, a .| b, a .^ b, .~a

 ### Comparisons